Laravel-Backpack/docs/5.x/crud-operation-trash.md

 <a name="about"></a>
 ## About

 This CRUD operation allows your admins to soft delete, restore and permanently delete entries from the table.
+In other words, admins can send entries to the trash, recover them from trash or completely destroy them.

 <a name="requirements"></a>
 ## Requirements

 1. This is a <span class="badge badge-info">PRO</span> operation.
 It requires that you have [purchased access to `backpack/pro`](https://backpackforlaravel.com/products/pro-for-unlimited-projects).

 2. In addition, it needs that your Model uses Laravel's `SoftDeletes` trait.
-To have your Model use SoftDeles, you should:
+For that, you should:
 - generate a migration to add the `deleted_at` column to your table, eg. `php artisan make:migration add_soft_deletes_to_products --table=products`;
 - inside that file's `Schema::table()` closure, add `$table->softDeletes();`
 - run `php artisan migrate`